Anshaal-Kumar/Golliath---intuition/README.md

 PHASE 2 ( 5-8 weeks)
 - add more algos ✅
-- add vector database
-- add more file options like, CCTV, xls
 - try scaling and fix bugs
 - get letter of interests